-⚠ Warning: The removal of the front panel will expose 220 - 240 V a.c. wiring.
+⚠ Warning: The removal of the front panel will expose 240 volt wiring.
 Take care not to touch wiring terminals.
 The adjustment must be carried out by a qualified person.

 ⚠ Warning: This procedure will involve the adjustment of dip switches.
 Adjustment of a dip switch should only be made with an insulated tool.